10XGenomics/enclone/README.md

 ### How to download and install `enclone`

-1. Decide if you want to install `enclone` on a Linux or Mac computer.
+1. Decide if you want to install `enclone` on a Linux or Mac computer (or both).
 Please let us know if availability on other platforms is important to you.

-2. Decide if you want the absolute latest version, or the most fully tested version.

-3. Click one of these links to download the binary executables.

-<b>TO DO: PUT LINKS HERE</b>
+2. Go to the [enclone release page](https://github.com/10XDev/enclone/releases) and download the latest release(s) for the platform(s) that you need.
+That's at the top of the page.
+At a later date, there will also be separately numbered releases that have passed a more extensive set of tests.

-4. Move the file to an appropriate location.
+3. Move the file to an appropriate location.
 For a desktop or laptop, an appropriate location might be `~/bin`.

 <b>TO DO: link to pathing tutorial</b>

-5. Change your path so that it includes this location.
+4. Change your path so that it includes this location.

-6. Download the sample data.
+5. Download the sample data.

 The easiest way to do this is to type
 ```